chris-rutkowski/taptest/README.md

 - readme
 - check all samples
 - retry
+- snapshots to be in global directory, currently test in folder will create another golden path

 TODO: Put a short description of the package here that helps potential users know whether this package might be useful for them.